Dotsworthy/BPDTStechTest/README.md

 # BPDTStechTest
-Test App for creating an API in Java
+Test App that takes all users from BPTDS test API and creates a new API, containing all users from BPDTS API that either live in London or coordinates are 60 miles from London.

 To Run:

-Run BPDTSTestApplication
+Run BPDTSTestApplication from main/java/com.example.bpdts.BPDTSTEST

 Routes: